INSIGHT-India takes tough line on trafficking victims who get special U.S. visas

 He wanted to renew his Indian passport so he could return to see his sick father, but for more than a year the Houston consulate has told him it cannot do so unless he hands over the documents he submitted to the U.S. for his T visa.

 “This is information that was supposed to be for the U.S. government only,” he said.
-(Reporting by Jason Szep and Matt Spetalnick in Washington; additional reporting by Idrees Ali and Patricia Zengerle in Washington and Douglas Busvine in New Delhi; editing by Martin Howell)
+(Reporting by Jason Szep and Matt Spetalnick in Washington; Additional reporting by Idrees Ali in Washington and Douglas Buvine in New Delhi; Editing by Martin Howell)